 In my PhD there was found to be a new ‘Androgynous Aesthetics’ (Gorrill 2016) in contemporary British painting, possibly attributable to low female visibility and the encroachment of the feminine into a masculine arena.
 In the northern-Nordic regions however female artist visibility is high (46%*) (Gorrill 2017) , and perhaps as a result a stronger female presence in Nordic painting has enabled a distinct gender identity to develop, as the female and male aesthetics are vastly different.
 I have tentatively termed this ‘Essentialist Aesthetics’, as opposed to ‘Aesthetic Essentialism’ (Lamarque 2010).

-Please get in touch for further information on these new theories.
+Please get in touch for further information on these new, developing theories.

 Gorrill, H. (2016) Gendered Economic and Symbolic Values in Contemporary British Painting [Doctoral Thesis].
 Coventry: Coventry University (externally advised upon by the RCA)